wasmCloud/wasmcloud.com/docs/wash-cli/app.md

 wash app list
 ```

-### get
+### `get`
-The `get` command is used to retrieve the details for a specific version of a model.You can retrieve both the original text (e.g. YAML) that you submitted and the vetted and normalized model in JSON format.
+The `get` command is used to retrieve the details for a specific version of a model.
+You can retrieve both the original text (e.g. YAML) that you submitted and the vetted and normalized model in JSON format.

 Usage: